 Our children and our communities are counting on us.

-To examine topics like these and solutions for the future, tune in for our new biweekly interactive Zoom conversations: Let's Talk the Future of Afterschool.
-These conversations provide timely updates and resources to our membership and inform policymakers, funders, and other decision-makers about the state of the afterschool field's efforts and needs.
+To examine related topics and solutions for the future, tune in for biweekly interactive Zoom conversations: Let's Talk the Future of Afterschool.
+These conversations provide timely updates and resources to leaders within our membership and inform policymakers, funders, and other decision-makers about the state of the afterschool field's efforts and needs.
 Visit Webinars to see the full schedule and access past recordings.

 —Gina Warner, President & CEO, NAA